code-423n4/2024-03-dittoeth/README.md

 - Dust amounts: want to prevent small orders on the orderbook to prevent skyrocketing gas costs for large orders that match with multiple limit orders
 - Concept of `minShortErc`: Primary liquidators should always have a large enough incentive to liquidate (`callerFeePct` tied to liquidated collateral) risky debt because every ShortRecord must either contain enough ercDebt or have access to enough ercDebt (through cancelling the associated short order).
 The one noted exception is listed in known issues (ercDebt requirements met from application of ercDebtRate)
 - Anything related to being able to correctly liquidate/exit ShortRecords that are a certain collateral ratio

+## Main invariants

+> Describe the project's main invariants (properties that should NEVER EVER be broken).

+See [docs](https://dittoeth.com/technical/concepts) for more info.

+### Orderbook

+Ditto's orderbook acts similar to central limit orderbook with some changes.
+In order to make the gas costs low, there is a hint system added to enable a user to place an order in the orderbook mapping.
+Asks/Shorts are both on the "sell" side of the orderbook.
+Order structs are reused by implementing the orders as a doubly linked-list in a mapping. `HEAD` order is used as a starting point to match against.

+- Ask orders get matched before short orders at the same price.
+- Bids sorted high to low
+- Asks/Shorts sorted low to high
+- Only cancelled/matched orders can be reused (Technically: Left of HEAD (`HEAD.prevId`) these are the only possible OrderTypes: `O.Matched`, `O.Cancelled`, `O.Uninitialized`).
+- Since bids/asks/shorts share the same `orderId` counter, every single `orderId` should be unique

+### Short Orders

+`shortOrders` can only be limit orders. `startingShort` represents the first short order that can be matched.
+Normally `HEAD.nextId` would the next short order in the mapping, but it's not guranteed that it is matchable since users can still create limit shorts under the oracle price (or they move below oracle once the price updates).
+Oracle updates from chainlink or elsewhere will cause the `startingShort` to move, which means the system doesn't know when to start matching from without looping through each short, so the system allows a temporary matching backwards.

+- `shortOrder` can't match under `oraclePrice`
+- `startingShort` price must be greater than or equal to `oraclePrice`
+- `shortOrder` with a non-zero (ie. positive) `shortRecordId` means that the referenced SR is status partialFill

+### ShortRecords

+ShortRecords are the Vaults/CDPs/Troves of Ditto.
+SRs represent a collateral/debt position by a shorter.
+Each user can have multiple SRs, which are stored under their address as a list.

+- The only time `shortRecord` debt can be below `minShortErc` is when it's partially filled and the connected `shortOrder` has enough `ercDebt` to make up the difference to `minShortErc` (Technically: `SR.status` == `PartialFill` && `shortOrder.ercAmount` + `ercDebt` >= `minShortErc`)
+- Similarly, SR can never be `SR.FullyFilled` and be under `minShortErc`
+- `FullyFilled` SR can never have 0 collateral
+- Only SR with status `Closed` can ever be re-used (Technically, only `SR.Closed` on the left (prevId) side of HEAD, with the exception of HEAD itself)

+### Redemptions

+Allows dUSD holders to get equivalent amount of ETH back, akin to Liquity.
+However the system doesn't automatically sort the SR's lowest to highest.
+Instead, users propose a list of SRs (an immutable slate) to redeem against.
+There is a dispute period to revert any proposal changes and a corresponding penalty against a proposer if incorrect.
+Proposers can claim the ETH after the time period, and shorters can also claim any remaining collateral afterwards.

+- Only the first and last proposal can possibly be partially redeemed
+- Proposal "slates" are sorted least to highest CR
+- All CR in `proposedData` dataTypes should be under 2 CR
+- Check before proposal, the `ercDebt` of SR cannot be zero.
+After proposal, check it cannot be `SR.Closed`` until claimed
+- If proposal happens, check to see that there is no issues with SSTORE2 (the way it is saved and read)
+- Relationship between proposal and SR's current `collateral` and `ercDebt` amounts.
+The sum total should always add up to the original amounts (save those amounts)

+### BridgeRouter/Bridge

+Because the Vault mixes rETH/stETH, a credit system is introduced to allow users to withdraw only what they deposit, anything in excess (due to yield) also checks either LSTs price difference using a TWAP via Uniswap.

+- deposit/withdraw gives/removes an appropriate amount of virtual dETH (ETH equivalent), no matter if someone deposits an LST (rETH, stETH), or ETH and accounts for yield that is gained over time.

 ## Scoping Details